ULD™ Rules, Explanations, and Clarifications

 13.3.1 Extra Sets For League Events

 Players may purchase additional sets for League events during registration and at the event.
-All extra sets for League events must be purchased prior to the beginning of competition.
 Although TDs may allow additional “unofficial” play after all “paid” rounds are complete, a player’s yardage may only be scored and recorded for paid sets.
+Unused extra sets are forfeited.

 Regional Qualifiers are open to all ALD™ Tour Card members.
 Any player may compete in any Regional Qualifier whether or not he / she is competing in a League / Series.
 These events are categorized as Regional National Championship Qualifiers and pay double World Ranking points.